 When you hook up your new mic into your computer, you are going to need software to record or edit your audio.
 Luckily, there are plenty of options to get you started.

-If you are looking for the best podcast editing tool, Audacity should be on top of your list.
+When looking for audio editing software, Audacity should be on top of your list.
 Known for being a leader in the field of podcasting, this tool is an open-source audio editing and recording program.
 It is great for those starting out on a string budget but who want to invest a good deal of their time to learn audio recording and editing.

 This is another option tool for recording and editing audio.
 It is very good, whether you are a new or a seasoned podcaster.
 If your main aim is a rock-solid and reliable feature-set, high-quality design, and intuitive interface, then Buzzsprout should be your top choice.
 It offers a good value as well as a simple pricing scheme if you want to run a single show.